hmcts/sscs-docker/README.md

 - [Docker](https://www.docker.com)
 - [Java 8](https://www.java.com)

 You can increase the memory available to Docker from the Preferences|Advanced options on your Docker installation.
-8g is recommended.
+We recommend allocating 12G.
+The SIDAM containers are quite hungry.

 ## Quick start